Robert Sterling: Ichabod and Me

 In the 1961-1962 television season, Sterling co-starred with George Chandler and Reta Shaw in CBS's Ichabod and Me.

 In 1963, Sterling starred in The Twilight Zone episode "Printer's Devil" alongside Burgess Meredith.
 He was also in The Alfred Hitchcock Hour and Naked City, plus A Global Affair (1964) with Bob Hope.

 Later career

-After some additional television work in the early 1960s, Sterling made only sporadic appearances in later shows such as the hospital drama The Bold Ones, the sitcoms Nanny and the Professor, Love, American Style, Diana and The Brian Keith Show, the TV movie Letters from Three Lovers (1973), and the miniseries Beggarman, Thief in 1979.
+After some additional television work in the early 1960s, Sterling made only sporadic appearances in later shows such as the hospital drama The Bold Ones, the sitcoms Nanny and the Professor, Love, American Style, Diana, and The Brian Keith Show, the TV movie Letters from Three Lovers (1973), and the miniseries Beggarman, Thief in 1979.

 In the 1970s Sterling was a vice president and the spokesman for a company that implemented the software for one of the first supermarket barcoding and computer inventory systems.
 He later launched Sterling & Sons, a Santa Monica company that manufactured custom golf clubs.

-In the 1980s he guest starred on shows like Fantasy Island, Simon & Simon, Masquerade, Murder, She Wrote, and Hotel.
+In the 1980s, he guest-starred on the shows Fantasy Island, Simon & Simon, Masquerade, Murder, She Wrote, and Hotel.

 Sterling's star on the Hollywood Walk of Fame is located at 1709 Vine Street.